 Denver opened it’s doors for business in 2009—the lowest point of our economy’s recession.

-We didn’t have much our first year—we slept in the same room with mattresses on the floor, and had only a couple of desks and folding chairs.
-However, we worked long hours and were able to generate $606,000 our first year without any outside investors.Our first check
+We didn’t have much our first year—we slept in the same room with mattresses on the floor and had only a couple of desks and folding chairs.
+However, we worked long hours and were able to generate $606,000 our first year without any outside investors or debt financing.Our first check

 Our first service...in the middle of nowhere

-Andrew was out getting a part for one of our pumps.
-While in line started up a conversation with a guy who had a house out in the middle of rural Colorado, and a RV that was infested with mice.
-Andrew sold him, and made the long drive to the property to perform our very first service and collect much needed revenue to keep us afloat.
+Andrew was getting a part for one of our pumps and he met a man who had a house out in the middle of rural Colorado along with an RV that was infested with mice.
+Andrew made the long drive to the property to help this man out, perform our very first service and collect much needed revenue to keep us afloat.

 We were determined to succeed

 We continued to work long, hard hours to make Edge successful.
-We insisted on not looking to take outside investments, and that decision would shape the outcome of our company.
+We insisted on not pursuing debt financing or outside investments, and that decision would help shape the direction of our company.

 We started to make some upgrades